 - Female and Maternal Imaging

-This course is only available to students enrolled in the B Medical Radiation Science (Diagnostic Radiography) program.
+This course is only available to students enrolled in the Bachelor of Medical Radiation Science (Diagnostic Radiography) program.
 Pre-requisite - successful completion of MRSC2150, MRSC2160, HUBS2103 and HUBS1401.
 Co-requisite - concurrent enrolment in MRSC3111.

 MRSC2150 Diagnostic Radiography Methods IIB MRSC2160 MRS Clinical IIB